A decision layer for supply chains under pressure.

 No data migration.
 Integrates in place.

 Your ERP stays in your ERP.
 No central lake to build, no warehouse to maintain.
-GRID reads where data already is and writes back as decisions.
+GRID reads where the data already is, and writes back as decisions.

 02